-Create a new group, add the agent here and assign "Object storage profile" to the group or apply "object storage" preset to a separate profile for this group.
+Create a new group, add the agent here and assign Cloud storage profile to the group or apply "Cloud storage" preset to a separate profile for this group.
 Later, perform all settings adjustments in that isolated profile only.

-InfoDon't use group for an object storage path.
+Cloud storage path for a group is not supportedDon't use group for a cloud storage path.
 Use the agent from this group when configuring the job.

 Some of the behavior patterns are hardcoded and cannot be changed manually.
 Others are to be changed in the isolated profile as advised above.

 A cloud agent does not try to resolve filename conflict and will upload a file to storage as-is, ending up with two objects.
 Other non-cloud agents will act in accordance with their system specifics and Profile settings in this regard.